-Gold mineralization at Madsen comprises the Austin, South Austin, A3 and McVeigh Deposits and is controlled principally by the intersection of a series of cryptic, early structures and lithological contacts between basalt and ultramafic rocks of the Balmer Assemblage (Figure 7.12: Inclined long section through the Austin and South Austin Deposits of the Madsen Mine with projected geology, Figure 7.13: Plan map of Madsen Gold Project mineralized zones projected at 100 m below surface).
+Gold mineralization at Madsen comprises the Austin, South Austin, A3 and McVeigh Deposits and is controlled principally by the intersection of a series of cryptic, early structures and lithological contacts between basalt and ultramafic rocks of the Balmer Assemblage (Figure 7-12 and Figure 7-13).
 A secondary plunge control is defined by the intersection of these structures with Confederation Assemblage rocks.
-These controls are both evident in Figure 7.12: Inclined long section through the Austin and South Austin Deposits of the Madsen Mine with projected geology: the -40° plunge control is defined by Balmer ultramafic sills (purple) whereas the steeper plunge control is defined by intersection rocks (yellow).
+These controls are both evident in Figure 7-12: the -40° plunge control is defined by Balmer ultramafic sills (purple) whereas the steeper plunge control is defined by intersection with Confederation rocks (yellow).
 The Austin Deposit has approximate plunge length of 2,300 m, strike width of 500 m and thickness of 10-25 m.
 Similarly, the South Austin Deposit has a plunge length of 2,000 m, strike width of 300 m and a similar thickness.
 The A3 deposit is approximately 800 m in plunge extent, 100 m strike width and approximately 10 m thickness.
 The McVeigh Deposit extends for a plunge length of 1,300 m, strike width of 200-300 m and a thickness similar to both Austin and South Austin.

-These structures are oriented at low angles to both the Balmer Assemblage stratigraphy (as defined by narrow metasedimentary units) as well as to the dominant, overprinting regional foliation (S_2).
-The geometry of the historical ore bodies (and the waste zones between them) is the result of intersection between the early (D_1 ?) mineralizing structures and prospective stratigraphy.
+These structures are oriented at low angles to both the Balmer Assemblage stratigraphy (as defined by narrow metasedimentary units) as well as to the dominant, overprinting regional foliation ( $S_2$ ).
+The geometry of the historical ore bodies (and the waste zones between them) is the result of intersection between the early ( $D_1$ ?) mineralizing structures and prospective stratigraphy.
 Primary lithological control on gold distribution is proximity to one of the several ultramafic bodies which cross-cut the mafic volcano-sedimentary sequence within the upper several hundred meters of the Balmer Assemblage.
 Note that the ultramafic rocks are interpreted as sills and a proxy for stratigraphy.
 Most gold mineralization is located within approximately 100 m of one of these contacts, in rock characterized by strong to intense biotite, garnet and diopside alteration.
 As such, the Austin and South Austin Deposits occur on the same mineralizing structure, with a poorly mineralized zone of ultramafic rock separating them.